Organization and Significant Accounting Policies

 Comprehensive Income (Loss)

-Comprehensive income (loss) consists of net income, foreign currency translation gains (losses), post-retirement and defined benefit plan adjustments including those adjustments which result from changes in net prior service credit and actuarial gains (losses), equity interest in investee’s other comprehensive income (loss), gains (losses) on cash flow hedges, and gains (losses) on the excluded component of fair value hedges.
+Comprehensive income (loss) consists of net income, foreign currency translation gains (losses), post-retirement and defined benefit plan adjustments including those adjustments which result from changes in net prior service credit and actuarial gains (losses), equity interest in investee’s other comprehensive income (loss), gains (losses) on foreign exchange contracts, and gains (losses) on the excluded component of fair value hedges.
 Comprehensive income is presented in the Consolidated Statements of Comprehensive Income (Loss).

 The following summary sets forth the components of accumulated other comprehensive income (loss) contained in the stockholders’ equity section of the Consolidated Balance Sheets (amounts in thousands):

-(4) Foreign currency translation includes gains of $18.2 million and $5.0 million for fiscal years ended March 31, 2020 and 2019, respectively, related to a derivative instrument accounted for as a net investment hedge.
-Refer to Note 13, Derivatives, for further information.
+(5) Foreign currency translation includes gains of $5.0 million related to a derivative instrument accounted for as a net investment hedge.
+Refer to Note 12, Derivatives, for further information.

 Fair Value Measurement

-The Company utilizes three levels of inputs to measure the fair value of (a) nonfinancial assets and liabilities that are recognized or disclosed at fair value in the Company’s Consolidated Financial Statements on a recurring basis (at least annually) and (b) all financial assets and liabilities.
-Nonfinancial assets that are measured at fair value on a nonrecurring basis, such as property, plant, and equipment, goodwill, intangible assets, equity method investments, and other long-lived assets are subject to fair value adjustments in certain circumstances, such as when there is evidence of impairment and the carrying amount of the related asset may not be recoverable.
-See Note 9, “(Gain) loss on write down and disposal of long-lived assets” for further discussion of property, plant and equipment impairment charges.
+The Company utilizes three levels of inputs to measure the fair value of (a) nonfinancial assets and liabilities that are recognized or disclosed at fair value in the Company’s consolidated financial statements on a recurring basis (at least annually) and (b) all financial assets and liabilities.
 Fair value is defined as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
 Valuation techniques used to measure fair value must maximize the use of observable inputs and minimize the use of unobservable inputs.

-Assets and liabilities measured at fair value on a recurring basis as of March 31, 2020 and 2019 are as follows (amounts in thousands):
+Assets and liabilities are measured at fair value on a recurring basis as of March 31, 2019 and 2018 are as follows (amounts in thousands):

 (1) Included in the line item “Cash and cash equivalents” on the Consolidated Balance Sheets.